-Robin Thicke, Gerard Butler among celebrities who lost their homes in California wildfires
+Robin Thicke, Gerard Butler, Miley Cryus and Shannen Doherty are among the growing list of celebrities who lost their homes to the California wildfires.

 The wildfire reached Malibu, Calabasas and Agoura and forced thousands of people to flee their homes.

 WATCH BELOW: The latest on the California wildfires

 On Nov.
 9, Thicke posted a photo of a thick cloud of smoke, writing, “Our home is just to the left!
 Praying.”

 READ MORE: Kim Kardashian forced to evacuate home due to wildfire

 “Contemplating next move…” Thicke captioned his next social media post, which is a photo of his son sitting on the beach amidst the ashes.